-From getting the inside track on Vietnamese cuisine, to going local on the back of the country’s favourite mode of transport, we explored this lesser-known part of central Vietnam for a cultural honeymoon experience, under the wing of the luxurious, relaxed Four Seasons.
+From getting the inside track on Vietnamese cuisine, to going local on the back of the country’s favourite mode of transport, we explored Hoi An, a lesser-known part of central Vietnam, for a cultural honeymoon experience, under the wing of the luxurious, relaxed Four Seasons.

 We were sat in the early evening at a long candlelit table, in the manicured garden of a pool villa.
 Tall palms swayed high above us in the cooling breeze.
 The sea air was scented with the mouth-watering aroma of barbecued seafood, as three private chefs cooked up a feast on an open grill; and just steps away, a bartender was busy perfecting the property’s signature cocktails.